-Take a look at this Catalina 30″ bar stool with it’s gorgeous stainless steel finish and complete 360 degree swivel and rein thatch vinyl seat.
+Take a look at the Catalina 30″ bar stool with it’s gorgeous stainless steel finish and complete 360 degree swivel and rein thatch vinyl seat.

 Sometimes, though, if you have a dedicated bar type area, perhaps a “man cave,” then you can determine a look for the room that is different from the rest of the house.
 In this case, do whatever you want.

 Sometimes there are other metals, such as aluminum, that have a nice metallic look but are much lighter and easier to move around than stainless steel bar stools, but are not as durable.